rafaelpfreire/code-snippets/system/performance-analysis.md

 perf record -e cycles -b -- ./a.exe perf report -n --sort symbol_from,symbol_to -F +mispredict,srcline_from,srcline_to --stdio
 ```
 - Precise timing of machine code: This can be done by creating a probability density graph of the sampled number of cycles between branches.
+This sampling method is not affected by context switches, that's why you should use this in order to have a precise measurement of timing.
 This information can be extracted using perf or manually as explained in this post: https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf
 ```
 perf record -e cycles -b -- ./perf-test perf report -n --sort symbol_from,symbol_to -F +cycles,srcline_from,srcline_to --stdio
 ```
+- Problem on measuring time within the code (e.g. rdtsc instruction): OS context switches, CPU frequency changes, you're not really measuring production code. (https://www.strchr.com/performance_measurements_with_rdtsc)
 - Estimating branch probability using LBR: https://easyperf.net/blog/2019/05/06/Estimating-branch-probability

 ### PEBS Step by Step